 - Educated visitors about animal behaviors and habitats; provided assistance with questions regarding animal care.

 - Founding team member of Zoo Miami’s newest attraction, the $35 million exhibit, Florida: Mission Everglades.

 - Analyzed, created budget, and implemented a multi-thousand-dollar beautification project able to be seen on exhibit in FME.

 - Serving as a pivotal leader in integrating a new team into Zoo Miami’s infrastructure while simultaneously establishing a productive and efficient team environment through strategic communication and cross-functional leadership.

-- Primary trainer responsible for livelihood of over 50+ animals including 20+ species while facilitating their ability to inspire zoo patrons through captivating public presentations and numerous guest engagement events.
+- Primary trainer responsible for the livelihood of over 50+ animals including 20+ species while facilitating their ability to inspire zoo patrons through captivating public presentations and numerous guest engagement events.

-- Answer inbound calls, reserve tours for guests and excellent customer service.
+- Answer inbound calls, reserve tours for guests, and excellent customer service.

 - Feeds animals as specified by curatorial and veterinary staff in accordance with nutritional and behavioral requirements.

-- Cleans, disinfects, and maintains animal exhibits, enclosures, food and water dishes, pools, and other areas.
+- Cleans disinfects and maintains animal exhibits, enclosures, food and water dishes, pools, and other areas.

 - Prepare and distribute animal diets according to veterinary recommendations.